Operation Medak Pocket: War crimes investigations

 The UN immediately began an investigation into the events at Medak.
 The task was hampered by the systematic destruction that had been carried out by the withdrawing Croatians.
 The UN forces found that (in the words of an official Canadian study on the incident) "each and every building in the Medak Pocket had been leveled to the ground", in a total of eleven villages and hamlets.
 UNPROFOR units recovered 18 bodies in the Medak Pocket at the immediate aftermath of the operation.
-Croatian authorities turned over another 64 bodies which they claimed they recovered at the Medak Pocket which were given to the Serbs authorities.
+Croatian authorities turned over another 64 bodies which they claimed they recovered at the Medak Pocket which were given to the Serbs' authorities.
 The investigation claimed that one of the factors which complicated the determination of military status was that many civilians wore items of military clothing and many local military wore items of civilian clothing.
 The Croatians claimed that there were cases of two elderly women killed during the attack.
-They said that one was killed while operating anti-aircraft battery and onother blew herself up using a grenade to avoid the capture.
-UN dismissed these claims in their report in 1994., however, several eyewitness on Norac-Ademi trial in 2006 described in detail on how that grenade incident happened.
+They said that one was killed while operating an anti-aircraft battery and another blew herself up using a grenade to avoid capture.
+The UN dismissed these claims in their report in 1994; however, several eyewitness at the Norac-Ademi trial in 2006 described in detail how that grenade incident happened.

 Investigators from the International Criminal Tribunal for the Former Yugoslavia (ICTY) determined that at least 100 Serbs had been unlawfully killed and many others had suffered serious injuries; many of the victims were women and elderly people.
 29 executed Serb civilians have been identified, as well as five Serb soldiers who had been captured or wounded.
 More were thought to have been killed, but the bodies were said to have been removed or destroyed by the Croatians.
 In addition, Serb-owned property was systematically looted and destroyed to render the area uninhabitable.
 Personal belongings, household goods, furniture, housing items, farm animals, farm machinery and other equipment were looted or destroyed, and wells were polluted to make them unusable.
 An estimated 164 homes and 148 barns and outbuildings were burned down or blown up.
-According to several eyewitness on Norac-Ademi trials, one woman was impaled on a stake.
+According to several eyewitness at the Norac-Ademi trials, one woman was impaled on a stake.
 Much of the destruction was said to have taken place during the 48 hours between the ceasefire being signed and the withdrawal being completed.

 The US Department of State claimed that Croatian forces destroyed 11 Serbian villages and killed at least 67 individuals, including civilians.
 Several members of the Croatian military were subsequently charged with war crimes.
 The highest-ranking indictee was General Janko Bobetko.
 He was indicted for war crimes by the ICTY in 2001, but died before the case was heard by the court, and in consequence the trial was cancelled.